Cellosaurus logo

 Q30: Is the sequence of gene ABCD identical in cell line XYZ and in the reference human genome?

-Q31: Why when I use CLASTR to search for similarities between the STR profile of my mouse cell line and the profiles stored in the Cellosaurus I am either not getting any hits or unexpectedly get a very high match with a number of cell lines?
+Q31: Why when I use CLASTR to search for similarities between the STR profile of my mouse cell line and the profiles stored in Cellosaurus I am either not getting any hits or unexpectedly get a very high match with a number of cell lines?

-Q33: What is the meaning of the different two-letter line codes in the text version of the Cellosaurus?
+Q33: What is the meaning of the different two-letter line codes in the text version of Cellosaurus?

 Bairoch A. The Cellosaurus, a cell line knowledge resource.
 J. Biomol.
 Tech.
 29:25-38(2018).